OSI model layers explanation and Functions

 A header may contain the following parts:

-2. Destination Address is the address of the peer layer.
+2. The Destination Address is the address of the peer layer.

 Physical Layer:

-This is the lowest layer in the OSI model.
-The functionality of this layer is to communicate with the peer physical layer over a wired/wireless.
-Physical media understand the electrical signals.
-In 0 and 1 format.
-Zero means low current and 1 means high current.
+This is the lowest Layer in the OSI model.
+The functionality of this Layer is to communicate with the peer physical layer over a wired/wireless.
+Physical media understand electrical signals in 0 and 1 format.
+Zero means low current, and 1 means high current.
 For example, if one end wants to send a byte value 0x56.
 Its binary equivalent will be 01010110.
-Now there will be low, high, high, low, high, low, high, and low will be the sequence for electric current.
-There will be a separate details tutorial for the physical layer.
+There will be low, high, high, low, high, low, high, and low the sequence for electric current.
+There will be a separate details tutorial for the Physical Layer.

 Data Link: